 Historical data indicates that the East Basin of Lac La Biche Lake has been classified as Eutrophic (high productivity, nutrients, and algae growth) based on total nitrogen.
-The East Basin has been less than the regulatory guidelines of 1.0 mg/L of total nitrogen except during 2006, 2015, 2017, and 2018.
-The maximum total nitrogen (1.69 mg/L) in East Basin was recorded in 2018 and the historical average of total nitrogen is 1.01 mg/L which is higher than the 0.82 mg/L total nitrogen reported in Atlas of Alberta Lakes (1990) indicating that total nitrogen load is increasing in LLB East Basin.
+The East Basin has been less than the regulatory guidelines of 1.0 mg/L of total nitrogen except during 2006, 2015, and 2017 to 2019.
+The maximum total nitrogen (3.15 mg/L) in East Basin was recorded in 2019; however, there was a drastic drop in total nitrogen concentration in 2020 which may be due to the high-water levels.